How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 3. Cost.
 Suppression services are costly.
 While exact fees will depend on the content being suppressed and the overall ranking of the website it is located on, we have seen suppression services cost an average of $10,000 per article.
 Moreover, some reputation management services offer monthly subscription services that cost anywhere from $2,000 to $10,000 per month to monitor and maintain their results.
 As discussed above, these fees may continue well into your future, depending on whether or not the article increases its ranking over time.
 At Katherine O’Brien Law, we pride ourselves on being transparent in our pricing.
 We charge a flat fee of $3,000 per article — on a contingency basis.
 Thus, if we fail to remove the article, you get a 100% full refund of our fee.

-As can be seen, content removal is far superior to suppression services.
+As can be seen, content removal is far superior to suppression services for most cases.
 Thus, the best strategy for almost any case would be to try for a complete removal through a service such as what Katherine O’Brien Law offers FIRST.
 If we cannot remove the content, we will give you a full refund, which you can THEN put towards hiring a suppression company to bury the content in search results.

 Some clients have told us that suppression services had advised them that it was not possible to remove their harmful content.
 This is simply not true.
 You have to remember that suppression services are trying to obtain your business.
 Thus, they might not notify you that removal is a possibility, even if it would be in your best interest.
 At Katherine O’Brien Law, we have had overwhelming success in removing harmful content for our clients, so we can say with 100% certainty that these statements are simply not true.